rage/programming-23/data/part-3/4-defining-functions.md

 On the first line, in the function header, we defined that this function takes an argument, and assigns it to a parameter named `target`.
 In the body of the function the `print` command uses the value stored in `target`.

-When the function is called, the parameter is set to the value of the argument used in the function call.
+When the function is called, the parameter has the value given as an argument in the function call.
 For example, the following function call

 ```python
 name = "Alan"